Casa Mila was Antonio Gaudi’s last residential building before focusing all his energy on Sagrada Familia.

 However, Casa Mila at night tour starts after 7 pm (or 9 pm) depending on the season.

-However, the Casa Mila by night tour is of limited duration – around 60 minutes.
+However, the Casa Mila by night tour is of limited duration – around 90 minutes.

 Advantages of Casa Mila at night

-3. Some tourists believe that the building is more beautiful at night because the scars of the 100 years of existence get hidden.
+Some tourists believe that the building is more beautiful at night because the scars of the 100 years of existence get hidden.

-Images, colours, and lights are projected on the various elements of the building’s roof to create a stunning narration.
+During the show, images, colors, and lights are projected on the various elements of the building’s roof to create a stunning narration.

-5. Your tour ends with a glass of Cava, another name for Spanish champagne.
+Your tour ends with a glass of Cava, another name for Spanish champagne.

 Casa Mila architecture

-La Pedrera is divided into the main structure and outer skin (or facade as it is called).
 The stone facade doesn’t bear any load of the main structure.